Pears: A Sweet You Can Eat

 Everyone’s digestive system needs carbohydrates, and it is best to balance them with fiber, protein, or fat at every meal.
 Balancing carbohydrates decreases the rate of absorption of glucose, so your blood sugar won’t spike as dramatically.
 Good carbohydrate choices are those that already contain these nutrients, such as fiber-rich fruits and vegetables.

 Pears pack a nutritional punch!
-Each medium pear contains 6g of fiber, 21% of the recommended daily value, and they are contain vitamin C. Eating two pears every day meets your fruit needs as outlined by the Dietary Guidelines for Americans.
+Each medium pear contains 6g of fiber, 21% of the recommended daily value, and they contain vitamin C. Eating two pears every day meets your fruit needs as outlined by the Dietary Guidelines for Americans.
 What could be sweeter?

 But Doesn’t Fruit Contain Sugar?